 Fresno Rollover Accident Lawyer

 Rollover accidents are some of the deadliest types of automobile accidents.
 According to the Insurance Institute for Highway Safety (IIHS), rollovers make up about 3 percent of accidents but cause 35 percent of automobile accident deaths.
-Rollovers occur when a vehicle flips or tips over onto its roof in an accident.
+Rollovers occur when a vehicle flips or tips onto its roof in an accident.
 They cause many fatalities because passengers get thrown out of the car during the accident.

 All passenger vehicles can experience rollover accidents.
 However, pickup trucks and SUVs are more likely to experience rollover accidents because of the following: